A Funeral Director is there to help guide families through the often emotional process of organising a funeral for a loved one.

 For funeral services conducted outside of these cemeteries, Funeral Directors will be licenced by regional cemetery boards or local councils.

 Funeral Directors licenced by the MCB are required to do the following:

 MCB-issued Funeral Director licences are reviewed annually – our aim is to ensure that standards are met and that the community’s interests are protected during a particularly vulnerable time.

-In Western Australia, some Funeral Directors are members of the Australian Funeral Directors Association, the Independent Funeral Directors Association of Australia, or choose not to join an association.
+In Western Australia, some Funeral Directors are members of the Australian Funeral Directors Association (AFDA), others choose not to join an association.

-In addition to adhering to the Code of Conduct and Conditions of Issue of Licence required by the MCB, members of these associations may have other standards and codes of practice that they must meet.
+In addition to adhering to the Code of Conduct and Conditions of Issue of Licence required by the MCB, members of the AFDAs may have other standards and codes of practice that they must meet.

-If you would like to know more about these associations and find out whether your Funeral Director is a member, please visit these sites:
+If you would like to know more about the AFFDA and find out whether your Funeral Director is a member, please visit their site:

 Australian Funeral Directors Association